s3yonsei/blocked_samples/README.md

 Note that, you can utilize all of the existing features of the original COZ.
 Furthermore, there is additional type of run in BCOZ.
 Typical use cases are as follows.

-* Default run - Run with BCOZ fully enabled.
+* Default - Run with BCOZ fully enabled.
 Execution is divided into unit of conducting virtual speedup called *experiment*.
 Multiple virtual speedup results are accumulated in a single run.

-* End-to-end run - Run with BCOZ to conduct a single end-to-end virtual speedup.
+* End-to-end - Run with BCOZ to conduct a single end-to-end virtual speedup.
 Virtual speedup target line and the size of the speedup is randomly selected.
 If you want specific target and the size of the speedup, you can use fixed-line and fixed-speedup with end-to-end option.

-* Fixed-line run - Run with BCOZ to conduct virtual speedup with fixed target code line.
+* Fixed-line - Run with BCOZ to conduct virtual speedup with fixed target code line.
 Fixed-line option can be used with any other options (or default run).

-* Fixed-speedup run - Run with BCOZ to conduct virtual speedup with fixed sized speedup.
+* Fixed-speedup - Run with BCOZ to conduct virtual speedup with fixed sized speedup.
 Fixed-speedup option can be used with any other options (or default run).

-* (BCOZ only) Fixed-subclass run - Run with BCOZ to conduct virtual speedup with fixed target off-CPU subclass.
+* (BCOZ only) Fixed-subclass - Run with BCOZ to conduct virtual speedup with fixed target off-CPU subclass.
 Fixed-offcpu-subclass option can be used with any other options (or default run), except for the fixed-line.
 BCOZ can measure the impact of the blocking I/O, lock-waiting, CPU scheduling, and other off-CPU events, individually.

 ```bash
 [Default run]